spescarus/clean-architecture-template/README.md

 # About The Project

-This is a template to create a new Project.
+This is a template based on clean arhitecture and it can be used to startup a new Project.
 This template contains the minimal project already configured with the "basics".
 The documentation to initialize this template is [here](docs/Initialize-Template.md).

 # Getting started